webhintio/hint/packages/parser-typescript-config/README.md

 ## Events emitted

-This `parser` emits the following events the events:
+This `parser` emits the following events:

 * `parse::typescript-config`, of type `TypeScriptConfigParse`
   which contains the following information: